Visiting Mainz, Germany

 You can find the memorial plaque (grave marker) of arch-bishop Siegfried III von Eppstein (of above "Heilige Geist" fame) in the Mainz Dom, where he seems to be petting two young boys' heads.

-However, it seems this is meant as representation of Siegfried crowning Henry Raspe and William II of Holland (get date).
+However, we're told this is meant as representation of Siegfried crowning Henry Raspe and William II of Holland.

-In medieval representations, size often indicates importance, rather than a what we would consider an accurate representation based on photographic properties, which may explain why Henry and William look like children to me.
+In medieval art, a person's size often indicates importance, rather than a aiming for phto-realism, which may explain why Henry and William look like children to me.

 The building of the Dom was initiated by Willigis, arch-bishop of Mainz (940-1011 CE).
 Seems the building was ill-fated as it burned down on opening day in 1009 CE.
 Not letting himself be discouraged, Willigis started the rebuild right away, however since the new Dom was not complete when he passed away (1011 CE), he was buried in the Church of St Stephan